League of Socialist Youth of Yugoslavia

-The League of Socialist Youth of Yugoslavia (SSOJ) was the youth movement, member organisation of the Socialist Alliance of Working People of Yugoslavia (SSRNJ).
+The League of Socialist Youth of Yugoslavia (SSOJ) was the youth movement and member organisation of the Socialist Alliance of Working People of Yugoslavia (SSRNJ).
 Membership stood at more than 3.6 million individuals in 1983.
 It was originally established as the League of Communist Youth of Yugoslavia (SKOJ) on 10 October 1919 and retained that name until 1948.
-Although it was banned just two years after its establishment and at times ruthlessly prosecuted, it continued to work clandestinely and was an influential organization among revolutionary youth in the Kingdom of Yugoslavia, and consequently became a major organizer of Partisan resistance to Axis occupation and local Quisling forces.
-After World War II, SKOJ became a part of a wider organization of Yugoslav youth, the People's Youth of Yugoslavia, which later became the League of Socialist Youth of Yugoslavia.
+Although it was banned just two years after its establishment and at times ruthlessly persecuted, it continued to work clandestinely and became an influential organization among revolutionary youth in the Kingdom of Yugoslavia, and consequently became a major organizer of Partisan resistance to Axis occupation and local Quisling forces.
+After World War II, SKOJ became part of a wider organization of Yugoslav youth, the People's Youth of Yugoslavia, which later became the League of Socialist Youth of Yugoslavia.

 Building in Zagreb where SKOJ was founded in October 1919.